AndreyAkinshin/aakinshin.net/content/en/pages/about.md

   the author of [Pro .NET Benchmarking]({{< ref prodotnetbenchmarking >}}) (a book about good practices of performance measurements).

-Currently, Andrey is the performance lead in [JetBrains](https://www.jetbrains.com/) [Rider](https://www.jetbrains.com/rider/) (a cross-platform .NET IDE based on the [IntelliJ](https://www.jetbrains.com/idea/) platform and [ReSharper](https://www.jetbrains.com/resharper/)).
+Andrey is a former performance lead in [JetBrains](https://www.jetbrains.com/) [Rider](https://www.jetbrains.com/rider/) (a cross-platform .NET IDE based on the [IntelliJ](https://www.jetbrains.com/idea/) platform and [ReSharper](https://www.jetbrains.com/resharper/)).
 He is also